-Code ICT20120
+TASC Code ICT20120

-Level Certificate II
+TASC Level Certificate II

 TCE Points points depend on units gained

-TCE Standards N.A.
+TCE Standards N/A

-Pre-requisites none
+Pre-requisitesNo Pre-requisites

 This pathways qualification provides the foundation skills and knowledge to use basic applied digital technologies in varied contexts.
 It is designed for those developing the necessary digital and technology skills in preparation for work.